hitoshi-watase/sercrod/docs/reference/directives/include.md

 Guidelines:

 - Think of `*include` as a textual template expansion that runs in the current scope.
-- Do not expect an isolated component-like scope; for that you can nest a new `<na-blla>` block inside the template.
+- Do not expect an isolated component-like scope; for that you can nest a new `<serc-rod>` block inside the template.

 #### Parent access

 Because `*include` does not introduce a new world or host, parent data access works in the usual way:

-- `$root` refers to the root data of the nearest Nablla host.
+- `$root` refers to the root data of the nearest Sercrod host.
-- `$parent` refers to the data of the parent Nablla world if you are inside a nested Nablla.
+- `$parent` refers to the data of the parent Sercrod world if you are inside a nested Sercrod.
 - Any plain data objects (for example `state`, `config`) are referenced exactly as in normal templates.

 The only change is that the HTML you wrote under `*template` is now located under the `*include` host at render time.